Consensys/doc.teku/docs/HowTo/Get-Started/Run-Teku.md

 ## Run the clients separately

-Validators need to connect to a beacon chain client to publish attestations or propose blocks.
+Validators must connect to a beacon node to publish attestations or propose blocks.
 The beacon node requires internet access, but the connected validators can run on machines without internet access.

-### Start the beacon chain client
+### Start the beacon node

-Run Teku as a beacon chain client.
+Run Teku as a beacon node.

 !!! example